How to Start a Compost Pile

 Brown materials, also known as “Carbon” are materials that are cut dead and have a wide Carbon to Nitrogen ratio.
 This includes wood chips, fallen leaves and straw.
 Making a compost pile with leaves is a great way decompose all those fallen leaves quickly.
 You can also stockpile the leaves in the fall in a compost bin and use it when you are ready to make the compost pile.

-Next Step in How to Start Composting – Assembling the Materials
+How to Start a Composting: Assembling the Materials

 Here’s the next steps in making a compost pile:

 - Determine how much material your compost bin will hold